wp-plugins/editorial-calendar/readme.txt

 * The calendar now prevents you from changing posts that have already been published.
 * The calendar now supports using HTTPS for admin with the define('FORCE_SSL_ADMIN', true); option in wp-config.php.
 * The calendar is now properly handling posts with apostrophe's in the title in Internet Explorer.
+* The calendar now supports French.
+Thanks to the guys at <a href="http://stresslimitdesign.com/">StressLimitDesign</a>.

 = 0.5.4 =
 * I think this should finally fix the date format bugs we've been having.
 Thanks for sticking with it guys.